braydennn/fpl-next-gw-predictor/README.md

 # FPL Next-GW Points Predictor: End-to-End Modeling Project

-Welcome to a fully reproducible project that predicts **per-player Fantasy Premier League points for any chosen Gameweek**.
+Welcome to a project that predicts **per-player Fantasy Premier League points for any chosen Gameweek**!
 It builds on the FPL-Elo-Insights dataset by combining official FPL stats with team Elo and opponent defensive strength to generate a ranked leaderboard of expected points.

 It brings together three powerful ingredients: